 - the full name of the proposed alternate signatory; and

 Since circumstances can change both for you and your alternate signatory, approvals will only be granted for a maximum period of six months.
 You can request a renewal of this period if necessary.

-Your alternate signing authority will see information about your clients in the course of signing trust cheques in your absence.
-You may have to seek consent from your clients to the new signing authority.
+Your alternate signing authority will see information about your clients when signing trust cheques in your absence.
+Consequently, you may have to seek consent from your clients to use the new signing authority.

 We know that unexpected absences can happen.
 Lawyers should develop a plan for these emergencies which includes having another lawyer available to sign trust cheques.
 It is easier for you to arrange this with a colleague than it is for your assistant to deal with if something unexpected happens.